alari777/project-birdnest/README.md

 # GitHub actions

-After creating `pull request` this project runs two GitHub actions: `run_tests` and `push_docker`.
+After creating new `pull request` two GitHub actions: `run_tests` and `push_docker` are run.
-You can find them in folder `.github/workflows/`.
+You can find them in folder `.github/workflows/`:
 - Action `run_tests` runs tests.
 - Action `push_docker` creates Docker image of this project and pushes it in GitHub package.
-This action depends on `run_tests`
+This action depends on `run_tests`.

-# How it works
+# <a name="how_it_works">How it works</a>

 According to the conditions of the task the snapshot of all the drones is taken on an area of 500 by 500 meters and is updated approximately once every 2 seconds.
-The no-fly zone or in other words `no drone zone (**NDZ**)` is a circle with a radius of 100 meters.
+The no-fly zone or in other words `no drone zone (NDZ)` is a circle with a radius of 100 meters.
 The origin is point with next one coordinate `x0: 250000, y0: 250000`.

 ```
-A little note: 500 meters is 500 * 100 * 10 = 500,000 millimeters, so the picture is taken on an area of 500,000x500,000 millimeters.
+A little note: 500 meters is 500 * 100 * 10 = 500,000 square millimeters, so the picture is taken on an area of 500,000x500,000 millimeters.
 The no-fly zone is a circle with a radius of 100 * 100 * 10 = 100,000 millimeters.
 Thus, we make the coordinates of the drones and cordinates from snapshot to "same origin system".
 ```

 Each drone, according to the specification of the task, has coordinates.
 The origin of coordinates is x0: 250000 and y0: 250000.
 To understand whether the drone is a violator necessary to use the next formula: `sqrt((x0 - x)*(x0 - x) + (y0 - y)*(y0 - y))`.

+_Actually it is Pythagoras theorem in order to find a hypotenuse.
-`x0 and y0` - it is the origin and `x and y` - it is coordinate of current drone.
+`x0 and y0` - it is the origin and `x and y` - it is coordinate of current drone._

-If this number is less than 100 * 100 * 10 (that's a hundred meters radius), then the drone is a violator.
+If calculated value is less than 100 * 100 * 10 (that's a hundred meters radius), then the drone is a violator.

-After we got the drones violators we can get detailed information about the pilot of each these drones.
+Thus, we got array of drones violators and next we can get detailed information about each pilot.

-If the response has a code 200 (which means that we got a response from the API), then we can do two operations with the storage (pilots of drones violators are stored there):
+If the response of the pilot (assignments.reaktor.com/birdnest/pilots/:serialNumber) has a code 200 (which means that we got a response from the API), then we can do two operations with the storage (pilots of drones violators are stored there):
-- If there is no pilot, then we can add it
+- If there is no pilot, then we can add it.
 - If there is a pilot, then we need to check if its CURRENT distance is closer to the nest than his PREVIOUS distance.
 If it is true, so we need to update information about this pilot in our `Map collection`.
 If it is false so we do nothing.